echo3Dco/iOS-ARKit-echo3D-demo-Town-Builder/README.md

 # iOS-ARKit-echo3D-Demo-TownBuilder
 This is a tabletop augmented reality iOS demo app, built with the echo3D Swift SDK, that allows users to build virtual neighborhoods on horizontal surfaces.
-This project does not require you to enter your echo3D API key or entry IDs as they are already embedded in the project.
-To swap these out for your own assets, follow the steps below.
+This project requires you to enter your echo3D API key or entry IDs.

 ## Setup
 * Register for FREE at [echo3D](https://console.echo3D.co/#/auth/register).